Baldi00/SudokuSolver/README.md

 # SudokuSolver

-AI implemented as a sort of CSP with backtraking search algorithm and MRV heuristic (Minimum Remaining Value)
+AI implemented as a sort of CSP (Constraint Satisfation Problem) with backtraking search algorithm and MRV heuristic (Minimum Remaining Value)

 <img src="gif.gif">